arunlodhi/react-native-google-mobile-ads/CACHED_BANNER_ADS_USAGE.md

 - `<CachedGAMBannerAd requestId="..." />` - Display a cached GAM banner ad

 All components support the same event handlers as regular banner ads (`onAdLoaded`, `onAdFailedToLoad`, `onAdClicked`, `onPaid`, etc.).
 GAM banner ads additionally support `onAppEvent` for Ad Manager specific app events.

+### Key Changes from Previous API

+- **Automatic requestId generation**: The `requestId` is now automatically generated by the native side and returned in the response
+- **Fresh ads for each request**: Each function call creates a new ad with a unique requestId
+- **Simplified caching**: Caching is only used to link requestIds to ad views for component reuse